-The MS in Dietetics provides dietitians with a foundation of knowledge and skills to help them advance and excel in the ever-changing field of dietetics.
-The Component 2 courses allow students the flexibility to select from professional development courses of interest that will most enhance their current position, or help prepare them for a change or promotion in their work setting.
+The MS in Dietetics provides dietitians with knowledge and skills to help them advance and excel in the field of dietetics.
+The Component 2 courses allow students the flexibility to select from professional development courses of interest that will most enhance their current position or help prepare them for a change or promotion in their work setting.
 For example:

-- A clinical dietitian with a career goal of private practice might find Small Business Management and Evidence Based Practice courses such as Diabetes & Renal Diseases and Gastrointestinal & Ancillary Systems useful. - A dietitian working in a setting where she uses writing skills or who would like to write as a career would benefit from taking courses such as Integrated Human Nutrition, Workshop in Technical Communication and Design, Writing for Publication, and Writing for the Health Professions. - A dietitian employed in or seeking employment in a wellness setting might find Exercise Physiology I & II, Fitness Assessment and Exercise Program Design, and Nutrition for Fitness & Sport beneficial.
+- A clinical dietitian with a career goal of private practice might elect to take management courses along with nutritional science courses in her area of interest. - A dietitian who wishes to further develop her skills or enlarge her career to include writing about nutrition topics would benefit from taking courses such as Integrated Human Nutrition, Workshop in Technical Communication and Design, Writing for Publication, and Writing for the Health Professions. - A dietitian employed or seeking employment in a wellness setting might select the Nutrition and Fitness concentration.